Agricultural Literacy Curriculum Matrix

-Students will use the story of The Empty Pot to explore literature and science, practicing story mapping and learning about the needs of plants and the importance of soil and water.
-Like the characters in the story, students will plant and observe the growth of seeds.
+Students use the story of The Empty Pot to explore literature and science, practicing story mapping and examining the needs of plants and the importance of soil and water.
+Like the characters in the story, students plant and observe the growth of seeds.
+Grades 3-5

 Activity 1: Mapping the Story of the Empty Pot